hellbox/srob-migration/content/reviews/the-final-frontier.md

 name = "The final frontier"
 title = "The final frontier"
-dek = "A new science fiction novel from Seattle publisher Chin Music Press employs sci-fi tropes to deliver an interior novel about a man who has forgotten how to feel." type = "Review"facebookauto = "A novel about a former child star who got kicked off the set of Titanic uses science fiction to explore the interiority of self." twitterauto = "A new sci-fi novel looks at quantum physics, James Cameron's Titanic, and the disappointment of exploration." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/king-of-the-worlds.md"]
+dek = "A new science fiction novel from Seattle publisher Chin Music Press employs sci-fi tropes to deliver an interior novel about a man who has forgotten how to feel." type = "Review" facebookauto = "A novel about a former child star who got kicked off the set of Titanic uses science fiction to explore the interiority of self." twitterauto = "A new sci-fi novel looks at quantum physics, James Cameron's Titanic, and the disappointment of exploration." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/king-of-the-worlds.md"]